 the end of 1927, Thompson was out of business.
 Interestingly,

-Charlie Freshman was also about to go under since the days of
+Charlie Freshman was also about to be forced out of his company.
+The

-selling "really cheap" radios was about to end with the introduction
+days of selling "really cheap" radios were about to end with the introduction

 of lightsocket-powered radios - AC-operated in most areas,

 DC-operated in Edison-powered areas (rural areas still had to stick

 with battery operation.)
 Even a merger with Freed-Eisemann

 didn't help Freshman since the 1929 Stock Market Crash was right around the corner.

 Chas.
 Freshman Company